sobri909/LocoKit/README.md

 significant "urban canyon" effects (GPS blocked on both sides by tall buildings and blocked from above by an elevated rail line).
 However stationary / moving state detection was achieved to an accuracy of 5 to 10 metres.

-The filtered and smoothed locations also removed significant noise from the raw locations path.
+Although difficult to see at this zoom level, the filtered and smoothed locations also removed significant noise and jitter from the low accuracy raw locations path.

-The orange dots incidate "stuck in traffic".
+Note: The orange dots in the second screenshot incidate "stuck in traffic".
+The third screenshot shows the "stuck" segments as paths.

 | Raw Locations | Smoothed (blue) + Stuck (orange) | Smoothed (blue) + Stuck (orange) |
 | ------------- | -------------------------------- | -------------------------------- |